 3 bean chili has enough vegetable protein in it that you could make it vegetarian and leave out the beef.
-In this case you would want to use vegetable stock instead of chicken stock.
-The flavor would not be impacted by this switcharoo.
-Today we went with the full recipe and added ground beef.
+In this case, you would want to use vegetable stock instead of chicken stock.

 What kind of beans should I use in 3 bean chili?